AdrianOlego0720/Projects-freeCodeCamp.org_LAB/README.md

 Note to self: Go slow, or never do it again.
 It's never just a break.
 Note, Note: I'll also be making another repository but this time on C++, get some practice on the code I'll actually be using on campus.

+# <--- 6/23/2025 ---> [hackathonantics HTML]
+I haven't used CSS at all, or took seriously how naming schemes and ID's should be considered, but making this website I stumbled on why I should build with naming schemes in mind.

+You'll see in older projects (younger???) that it's clear I just built to build, there was no clear goal for scalability, it was just purely to make the site, and it worked.
+Now, I'm further down the hallway and got halfway through making it that if I wanted to style this HTML site with CSS, the more straightforward way would be to just tear it down and start all over (If I kept adding more elements), but luckily I caught on early.

+Note to self: Read up on a coding idenity (naming scheme, formatting) and stick to that like it was always you.
+It'll help the devs that you work with.